6 min read

 The act of designing and implementing a streaming data architecture today often starts with a collection of off-the-shelf software packages, each with their own individual resource requirements and underlying assumptions about how they should be deployed.
 This can mean deploying a separate cluster to support streaming, or multiple clusters to support mirroring and backup requirements.

 With the release of MapR 5.1, our vision for a platform that can handle everything in real-time is complete, making this “off the shelf” approach obsolete.
-MapR is the first streaming system built into a fully converged platform, and along with MapR-FS and MapR-DB, are the first to enable customers to deploy IoT-scale reliability and failover capabilities across a globally distributed enterprises.
+MapR is the first streaming system built into a fully converged platform, and along with MapR XD and MapR Database, are the first to enable customers to deploy IoT-scale reliability and failover capabilities across a globally distributed enterprises.

 Here’s a summary of the scalability tests -- in the below chart, ‘RF’ refers to Replication Factor, the amount each message was replicated in the cluster.